“What Should I Major In?” 9 Questions to Find the Answer

 The first question in this list asked you to consider how much money you’ll need to live the life you want.
 Now, consider everything else but money.
 What else do you need out of your future career to live the life you want?

-If you want a life that involves lots of travel and exploration, a career that means you’ll be stuck at a desk with minimal vacation time might not be the right choice.
+If you want a life that involves lots of travel and exploration, a career that means you’ll be stuck at a desk with minimal vacation time is probably not the best fit.

 Take money out of the picture, and think about how different majors will impact your quality of life.
 This can help you choose a college major that will bring you happiness in the long term.